Are you craving the next step in your career? Looking for ways to get noticed by your boss? Perhaps it is time to stop focusing on yourself.

 Create organisational change and get ahead by lifting those around you.

-- Team work - great team work skills are hugely important to any organisation.
+Great team work skills are hugely important to any organisation.
 Managers appreciate team members who lead from the front and take an interest in strengthening team relationships.

-- Engagement - by participating in encouraging activities you are showing your managers that you are engaged and that you care about the organisation and your team.
+By participating in encouraging activities you are showing your managers that you are engaged and that you care about the organisation and your team.
 Engaged employees are seen as being reliable and are often rewarded for this.

-- Change - when I say change, what I am really talking about is the ability to effect change.
+When I say change, what I am really talking about is the ability to effect change.
 As I have mentioned, sharing positive feedback can be the catalyst for huge changes within an organisation and it will be noted that you were an integral part of that.